 There are three amantadine-based medications, which work on the dopamine and glutamate brain chemical pathways.

-Symmetrel (immediate-release amantadine) is approved to treat Parkinson's symptoms, such as slowness, stiffness and tremor.
+Amantadine immediate release is approved to treat Parkinson's symptoms, such as slowness, stiffness and tremor.
 Doctors may prescribe it alone to treat mild symptoms in early Parkinson's, but often use it for dyskinesia, which are involuntary, uncontrolled movements.
 (This is an example of "off-label" use, because the drug is not specifically FDA-approved for dyskinesia.)
-Symmetrel typically is taken two or three times per day.
-In 2018, Osmolex ER, an extended-release formulation of Symmetrel, was approved.
-Like Symmetrel, it is meant to treat Parkinson's symptoms and has the same potential benefits and side effects.
+It typically is taken two or three times per day.
+In 2018, Osmolex ER, an extended-release formulation of amantadine, was approved.
+It is meant to treat Parkinson's symptoms and has the same potential benefits and side effects.
 It differs in that it is taken once a day, in the morning.

 Gocovri (amantadine extended release) was approved in 2017 as the first medication specifically for dyskinesia in Parkinson's.
 It is taken once daily at bedtime so that the medication levels are highest during the day, when dyskinesia typically is most bothersome.

-In early and mild Parkinson's, Symmetrel or Osmolex ER may be options to lessen motor symptoms.
-Some people notice a decrease in fatigue, particularly with Symmetrel, but both of these medications can cause insomnia.
+In early and mild Parkinson's, amantadine immediate release or Osmolex ER may be options to lessen motor symptoms.
+Some people notice a decrease in fatigue, particularly with amantadine immediate release, but both of these medications can cause insomnia.

 Gocovri decreases dyskinesia, but it also may help prevent symptoms from returning because other medications aren't working well ("off" time).

-Some find the once-daily dosing of Osmolex ER or Gocovri to be convenient and advantageous, as well.
-For people with swallowing problems, Symmetrel is available as a liquid (as well as a tablet).
+Some find the once-daily dosing of Osmolex ER or Gocovri to be convenient and advantageous as well.
+For people with swallowing problems, amantadine immediate release is available as a liquid (as well as a tablet).

 Cons and Complications

-For Symmetrel and Osmolex ER, the most common potential side effects include insomnia, nausea, dizziness and purple-red blotchy spots on the skin.
+For amantadine immediate release and Osmolex ER, the most common potential side effects include insomnia, nausea, dizziness and purple-red blotchy spots on the skin.
 Gocovri could cause hallucinations (seeing things that aren't there), dizziness, dry mouth, swelling of the legs and feet, constipation and falls.
 With any of these medications, people with kidney problems may need to decrease their dosage.

 Anticholinergic drugs decrease the activity of the brain chemical acetylcholine to restore balance between acetylcholine and dopamine, the brain chemical that decreases in Parkinson's.
 This balance is important for normal movement.
 Anticholinergics can be used alone or taken with other Parkinson's therapies.